pyllyukko/user.js/README.md

 | OS X           | `/Applications/Firefox.app/Contents/Resources/mozilla.cfg` |

 In `user.js`, Change `user_pref(` to  one of:
- * `pref(` (the value will be used as default value for all Firefox Profiles where it is not explicitely set, it can be changed in `about:config` and is kept acrosse browser sessions)
+ * `pref(` (the value will be used as default value for all Firefox Profiles where it is not explicitly set, it can be changed in `about:config` and is kept across browser sessions)
  * `lockPref(` (the value will be used as default value on Firefox profile creation, will be locked and can't be changed) in `user.js` or in Firefox's `about:config` or settings.

-#### Additional installation steps for Windows/OSX
+#### Additional installation steps for Windows/OS X

 Create `local-settings.js` in Firefox installation directory, with the following contents: